 - Student performance on the National Association of Education Progress (NAEP).
 Commonly called the Nation's Report Card, the NAEP is the largest nationally representative and continuing assessment of what America's students know and can do in various subject areas.
 Assessments are conducted periodically in mathematics, reading, science, writing, the arts, civics, economics, geography, U.S. history and beginning in 2014, Technology and Engineering Literacy (TEL). - Rigorous course taking is measured by the number of students who are enrolled in advanced math, language, music and art courses as well as those who are in Advanced Academics. - 3.
-The size of the student academic achievement gap, as reported in the MN State Multiple Measurement Rating. - 4.
+The size of the student academic achievement gap. - 4.
 Student performance on the Minnesota Comprehensive Assessments for Reading, Math and Science. - 5.
 Career and College Readiness Measures as defined under MN Statute 120B.30, subdivision 1.